Amazo: Amazo (Ikarus)

-Arman Ikarus is a former scientist and researcher at Lexcorp who is the first to be exposed to the Amazo Virus outbreak.
+Arman Ikarus is a former scientist and researcher at LexCorp who is the first to be exposed to the Amazo Virus outbreak.
 This version of Amazo is driven to infect others with the Amazo virus, causing them to develop psychoactive superhuman abilities based on inherent desires and characteristics before dying within 24 hours.
 The Ikarus Amazo could emulate technology and super-powers he encountered by crudely modifying his genetic structure and biological structure.
 The Ikarus Amazo can remotely augment the physical abilities of anyone infected with the Amazo virus and influence their behavior through establishing a mental "hive-mind" connection.
 Initially, Ikarus's body seemed to degenerate from the strain of the virus altering his biology, but later his form stabilized and evolved into the appearance of the classic Amazo android.

 Other versions

-Captain Carrot and His Amazing Zoo Crew!

 A funny animal-inspired counterpart of Amazo called "Amazoo", a robotic chimera of a dozen different animal body parts and abilities, from "Earth-C-Minus" appears in Captain Carrot and His Amazing Zoo Crew! #14-15.